Who we are

 - facilitate a client’s request for a referral or second opinion and recognise when a case or a treatment option is outside their area of competence (see Supporting Guidance Chapter 1);

 - comply with animal welfare legislation and relevant Codes of Practice in the jurisdiction(s) in which they practise;

-- comply with relevant legislation, guidance and Codes of Practice if involved in research or teaching (see Supporting Guidance Chapters 24 and 25)
+- comply with relevant legislation, guidance and Codes of Practice if involved in research or teaching (see Supporting Guidance Chapter 24 and Chapter 25)

 - be familiar with any special rules or requirements of the particular industry in which they practise, for example, the meat hygiene industry or animals used in sport; and

 - keep their skills and knowledge up to date.

 *There may be additional considerations for owners of animals kept for commercial or production purposes.
 Whatever the circumstances, the overriding priority is to ensure that animal health and welfare is not compromised.

 Communicating investigations and treatment options to the client

 2.3 Having reached a provisional diagnosis, taking into account the animal’s age, the extent of any injury and disease and the likely quality of life after treatment, veterinary surgeons should make a full and realistic assessment of the prognosis and the options for treatment or euthanasia and communicate this to the client.

 2.4 Veterinary surgeons and veterinary nurses should use language appropriate for the client and explain any clinical or technical terminology that may not be understood (see Supporting Guidance Chapter 11 Communication and Consent).

 2.5 Veterinary surgeons and veterinary nurses should provide appropriate and adequate in-patient care.

 2.6 Clients are entitled to have their animals housed in a comfortable environment, monitored and treated commensurate with the animal's condition, by persons with the requisite level of knowledge and expertise.